ekagrashukla/Covictory-twitter_search_for_Covid19/README.md

   - [HTML] - For Structuring
   - [CSS] - For Styling
-  - [JavaScript] - For generating Twitter earch URLs
+  - [JavaScript] - For generating Twitter search URLs
   - [Zurb Foundation] - For making UI

 ## Getting Started